How do I enter work in the Scholastic Art & Writing Awards?

 The Scholastic Awards look for work that demonstrates originality, technical skill, and the emergence of a personal voice or vision.
 After you have created your work, upload it to your Scholastic Awards Account!
-Visit our online galleries to see examples of works from past National Medalists.
+Visit our online galleries and publications to see examples of works from past National Medalists.
 Be sure to visit our copyright and plagiarism FAQ to learn more about submitting original works.

-After uploading your work, print your submission form, have a parent/guardian and an educator sign it, and then send your signed submission form and payment or fee waiver to your local Affiliate.
-Submission form and payment instructions can be found on the submission form or on your local Affiliate’s website.
+After uploading your work, print your entry form, have a parent or guardian sign it, and then send your signed entry form and payment or fee waiver to your regional program.
+Entry form and payment instructions can be found on the entry form or on your regional program’s website.

 What else do I need to know?

 For a full list of category descriptions, click HERE.

 The Scholastic Awards are adjudicated without knowledge of the artists; or writers’ identity.
-Please make sure that your submission does not contain any personal information.
+Please make sure that your entry does not contain any personal information.

 Freedom of Expression

 Young artists and writers are free to explore any and all topics.
-There are no pre-defined prompts and no work is ever disqualified from the Scholastic Awards because of the nature of its content.
+There are no pre-defined prompts and no work is ever disqualified from the Awards because of the nature of its content.

 Work that breaks from convention, blurs the boundaries between genres, and challenges notions of how a particular concept or emotion can be expressed.